top of page

 The noun 'gesture' has its etymological origins in the Latin word 'gestura,' which means 'bearing' or 'carrying.'
 It is derived from the verb 'gerere,' which means 'to bear' or 'to carry.'
 In ancient Rome, 'gestura' was used to describe the physical movements and postures that accompanied spoken language, often used by orators and speakers to emphasize their words and convey emotions.
 Over time, 'gesture' evolved to encompass a broader range of nonverbal communication, including any physical movement, posture, or action used to convey meaning or express emotions.
 The etymology of 'gesture' highlights its historical connection to the idea of carrying or bearing meaning through physical actions, emphasizing the significance of nonverbal cues in human communication.

-Quiz: Find the meaning of the noun gesture:
+Find the correct meaning of the noun gesture:

 Try Again!